 Section 2.
 Overtime Compensation for Non-Exempt Employees.
 B. Overtime.

 Hours worked in excess of the maximum number of hours permitted in each applicable work period are overtime hours.
-All paid vacation time, paid holidays, paid sick leave, paid compensatory time off, and paid leaves of absence shall not be considered as "time worked" for purposes of this Section.
-However, non-exempt employees in classifications with the salary range maximum rates which are lower than the maximum rate of salary range 7-L shall have vacation, sick leave and holiday hours considered as “time worked” for purposes of this section.
+All paid holidays, paid sick leave, and paid leaves of absence shall be considered as "time worked" for purposes of this Section.

 Section 3.
 Exempt Employees.
 A. Normal Work Period.

 The normal work period shall consist of eighty (80) hours of work within a two (2) week payroll period.
-All paid vacation time, paid holidays, paid sick leave, paid compensatory time off, and paid leaves of absence shall be considered “time worked” for purposes of this Section.
+All paid vacation time, paid holidays, paid sick leave, paid compensatory time off, and paid leaves of absence shall not be considered “time worked” for purposes of this Section.
 Employees may adjust or exchange hours with the approval of the immediate supervisor(s), provided such change does not result in the payment of overtime.

 ARTICLE 28 – WORK RULES